Juanpe/Swift-VIPER-Module/README.md

 ## Generated code

-Template generated all files that you need to create a new module follow VIPER architecture.
+This template generates all files that you need to create a new VIPER module.
 All generated code is Swift 3.

 **Protocols**
 ```swift